 Although Serbia can get cold in winter, there’s nothing like an authentic Christmassy spirit to warm you up during your visit to the country.
 For a charming season holiday, why not head to Novi Sad?
 The city in winter turns into a beautiful snow-covered settlement with thousands of Christmas lights and decorations.

 This famous European Capital of Culture features several interesting art galleries and exhibitions but also fantastic cafes to stop for a cup of hot chocolate, a glass of delicious mulled wine, or a taste of hearty gingerbread and warm plum dumplings (locally known as gomboce).

-During the season, you can enjoy festive concerts, dreamy Christmas markets, and horse-drawn carriage rides, adding to the magic of the local atmosphere.
+During the festive season, you can enjoy joyful concerts, dreamy Christmas markets, and horse-drawn carriage rides, adding to the magic of the local atmosphere.

-The Danube Park is another Christmas gathering spot in town, with its giant ice rink and countless trees lighten up with sparkling Christmas lights.
+The Danube Park is another Christmas gathering spot in town, with its giant ice rink and countless pine trees lit up with sparkling Christmas lights.

-Where To Stay In Novi Sad In Winter
+Where To Stay In Novi Sad In The Cold Winters

-Garni Hotel Planeta Inn boasts an excellent location in Novi Sad and has top reviews from former guests.
+Garni Hotel Planeta Inn boasts an excellent location in Novi Sad with top reviews from former guests.

 Offering an airport shuttle and easy access to the center of town, this hotel is a 5-minute walk away from the National Theatre and Novi Sad Fair, and it is also close to bus stops, shops, and entertainment.

-Sheraton Novi Sad is another excellent place to stay during winter in the city.
+Sheraton Novi Sad is another excellent place to stay during a Serbian winter wonderland.
 It features a great restaurant, free bikes, a fitness center, and a bar, while the rooms are comfortable and with great city views.